InfuseAI/primehub-site/docs/primehub-app.md

 ![](assets/app_mlflow.png)

 + `App`: Selection of applications
-+ `App ID`: A random ID of App
++ `App ID`: A random unique ID of App
 + `Name`: Name the instance
 + `Environment Variables`: Displays/Add/Modify required environment variables by default
 + `Instance Types`: Select an instance type for the application
 + `Access Scope`: Select targeted users who can access the application
   + `Group members only`: Current working group members only
   + `PrimeHub users only`: Platform-wise users
-  + `Public`: To anyone with the URL
+  + `Public`: To anyone who has the URL

 > Please assure that Group Resources are sufficient to run the instance.

 ### Preset Environment Variables

-In the `Environment Variables` settings, you can use other environment variables in the value column.
-The format is `$(PRIMEHUB_APP_ROOT)/data`.
-Here are some environment variable you can use
+In the `Environment Variables` settings, to use other environment variables in the value column, the format is `$(PRIMEHUB_APP_ROOT)/data`.

+Here are some preset environment variables we can use

 + `PRIMEHUB_APP_ID`: The application ID
 `<app-id>`